A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Conclusion and Future Works

 \section{Conclusion and Future Works}

-We have proposed a novel approach for human-to-robot object handovers consisting of an interaction layer and augmented reality-based bidirectional communication to enable resilient robotic actions that adapt to dynamic changes during the handover.
-We utilized virtual model control to implement the interaction layer formed by a set of springs and dampers that interconnect the robotic gripper to a generated target grasping pose around the object held by the human.
-We demonstrated its resilience by extensively testing it under various sources of variation, including changing the starting pose of the robot, performing a simple translation or rotation motion of different objects once the robot starts moving, and complex and random variation combinations after the grasping action was initiated.
+We have proposed an interaction layer for resilient human-to-robot handovers based on Virtual Model Control and Augmented Reality (AR) bidirectional communication.
+The interaction layer is designed as a virtual, compliant mechanical interconnection between the robotic gripper and a generated grasp pose.
+This enables resilient robot behaviors that adapt and react to object or human motion.
+The approach demonstrates robustness to various disturbances while maintaining fast approach times (less than 4s for rotations and less than 5s for translations) and near-perfect success rates.
+These results indicate that the virtual interaction layer effectively guarantees resilient grasping without the need for continuous trajectory re-planning.

-We also completed a user study that focused on analyzing user preferences regarding the robot's behavior and the augmented reality-based implementation.
-The study explored the role of augmented reality visual information in connection to resilient-aggressive vs slow-cooperative profiles for the robot behavior.
-The study showed a strong preference for the resilient robot and a positive response to the augmented reality visuals.
+Our user study focused on analyzing preferences regarding robot behavior and augmented reality.
+We gathered valuable insights into how AR-based visual information complements fast-resilient versus slow-cooperative robot behavior profiles.
+The study demonstrates a strong preference for the fast-resilient profile and a consistently positive response to the AR visuals.

-These studies point at the need of an adaptive interaction layer, capable of offering a personalized experience.
-This will be part of our future research.
-We also aim to explore further communication cues that will enable humans to understand the current robot state and respond to it promptly with the necessary action.
+These studies highlight the need for an adaptive interaction layer capable of offering a personalized experience, which will be a focus of our future research.
+The effectiveness of this approach motivates the development of a full object-handover pipeline, which will require validation on a wider object set and with various grippers.
+This will involve the integration of robust hand–object segmentation and grasp-generation methods, as well as improving system safety under sensor noise and during close-proximity human–robot interactions.